 For more information about the FPSC and the CFP® certification, please click here.

-This course is made up of four sessions, each occurring on a Saturday, over an extended number of weeks.
+This Capstone course is made up of four sessions, each occurring on a Saturday, over an extended number of weeks.
 The total hours of these sessions is 28 hours.
 In addition to participating in classroom sessions, students are required to complete four mandatory online quizzes and complete a Financial Plan that will be submitted to Advocis.

 We recommend that students assign a minimum of 15-20 hours a week to study for this course.

 Upon successful completion of this course, students will be able to: